 4. After your interview

-- Verification of identity: Before you start work with NHSScotland, we must also confirm that your identity is genuine, relates to a real person and is being used legally.
+Before you start work with NHSScotland, we must confirm that your identity is genuine, relates to a real person and is being used legally.
 This check is carried out on every potential new employee, regardless of nationality.

-- Background checks: Depending on the nature of the post, a criminal record check and/or joining the Protecting Vulnerable Groups (PVG) scheme may be required.
+Depending on the nature of the post, a criminal record check will be carried out and you may need to join the Protecting Vulnerable Groups (PVG) scheme.

 It is important to return the occupational health questionnaire and reference information as quickly as possible to avoid any delays in your employment with NHSScotland.